 In both these cases, the buyer’s desire for convenience can lead to a lost sale for you.
 This is especially true for highly commoditized and non-branded spare parts.

 The solution?
 Interactive visual diagrams with live SAP data–like Corevist eParts.
 This lets your customers choose the right part on their own, then order it, with the order posting to SAP in real time.

-You may be missing out on a B2C opportunity
+You may be missing out on a spare parts opportunity in B2C

 Not all spare parts manufacturers have an opportunity in B2C.
 However, for those that do, ecommerce with visual parts ordering offers a tremendous opportunity—and your parts strategy should take account of that fact.

 For example, if you sell lawn mower parts, chances are you currently sell to distributors or dealers.
 Those intermediaries sell your parts to the end user (the B2C consumer).
 Why not sell direct and launch a B2C channel?
 This offers you all kinds of opportunity for new revenue growth—typically at a higher margin than your sales to distributors.

 Even if B2C doesn’t apply to you, there’s one more factor we need to talk about.
 It’s your cost of processing spare parts orders.

 There’s a more efficient (cheaper) way to process spare parts orders

 Every factor we’ve talked about so far is on the front end of the business—either defending existing revenue, or going out and getting new revenue.
 But when you launch a spare parts solution with click-to-order exploded diagrams, you see a a backend benefit, too.
 You become more efficient by eliminating the order gap (the need for CSRs to rekey orders in SAP).